Identification, Images, & Information

 Remarks

 Some nest in hollow stems or in abandoned galleries in wood, others burrow in the ground.
-The principal prey is flies, but some utilize various other types of insects.
+Prey is mostly flies, but some utilize other insects.